Moros0741/Bot-Code-Templates/CONTRIBUTING.md

 using the prettier extension in Visual Studio Code or other similar formatting tools.
 Indentation level (2 spaces = 1 tab).

 ### 3. Create a Pull Request
-Once you have made your changes and are happy with it, create pull request linking to your created issue.
+Once you have made your changes and are happy with it, create pull a request linking to your open issue.
 This way your issue is closed on merge.
 Once your pull request has been submitted, a verified collaborator will review the changes and will either merge or request revisions.

+### 4. Thanks for Contributing!
+Thanks for taking the time to contribute to this project!
+We hope that you know you are helping others benefit thanks to your contributions.
+Whether that be just ease of having your contribution to implement or actually learning new technics because of your contributions.
+Welcome to the Contributors club!